Im-Rises/NBodySimulator/README.md

 > **Note:**
 > The tests are running at 144Hz with 10 000 000 particles on a Windows 11 machine with an Nvidia RTX 2070 6GB.

+## TODO

+- [ ] Use OpenCL to compute the particles for better performance

 ## Images

 ## Videos